Institutional Animal Care and Use Committee (IACUC)

 - Reviewing proposed activities related to the care and use of animals including modifications to previously approved activities (protocol review)

-- Suspending an activity involving animals if it does not comply with PHS policy, animal welfare regulation, the Guide for the Care and Use of Laboratory Animals or the Children's Hospital Animal Welfare Assurance
+- Suspending an activity involving animals if it does not comply with PHS policy, animal welfare regulation, the Guide for the Care and Use of Laboratory Animals or the Research Institute’s Animal Welfare Assurance

 The Research Institutional Official appoints IACUC members.